ImSanc/docker_practice/README.md

 # to mount volume on the DB instance
  - docker run -v volume_database:/data/db -p 27017:27017 mongo
- - ( it runs the docker attaches the volume to the /data/db -- < -v volume_database:/data/db >
+ - ( it runs the docker attaches/ mountes the volume to the /data/db -- < -v volume_database:/data/db > , i.e it means anything that changes in volume_database is moved to :/data/db and vice versa.
- it attaches the port -p 27017:27017 system port to container mongo port )
+ it attaches the port -p 27017:27017 system port to container mongo port, )

 # docker volume ls
  (gives all the running volumes present on the system)